yuyuyak/core-kit/sys-devel/gcc/README.txt

 Note also that crossdev itself creates /etc/portage/package.use/cross-armv7a-hardfloat-linux-gnueabi, so be sure to add ".use" to the end of your local version.

-For more info see https://bugs.funtoo.org/browse/FL-3787
+For more info see https://bugs.funtoo.org/browse/FL-3787 and the wiki here on github.